terraze/curotec/README.md

 Open http://localhost/

+### Problems with the requirements

+The assessment requirements are conflicting.
+Here's why:

+"Laravel WebSockets with Laravel Echo and Pusher"
+* Laravel WebSockets (server)
+* Laravel Echo (client)
+* Pusher Protocol (the communication protocol)

+"Vue Socket.io integration" - This is a different stack that uses:
+* Socket.IO protocol
+* Socket.IO client

+These can't be directly integrated because they use different protocols.
+Laravel WebSockets documentation explicitly mentions it implements the Pusher protocol.
+Socket.IO documentation about its protocol:
+> "Socket.IO is NOT a WebSocket implementation.
+Although Socket.IO indeed uses WebSocket as a transport when possible, it adds additional metadata to each packet."

+As a result, I had to choose one of the two options,m and decided to use Laravel WebSockets + Laravel Echo, following Laravel's official stack.
 ## License

 This project is only for evaluation purposes and shall not be distributed or used for other purposes.